Your Guide To Straw & Sippy Cups

 - When to transition to a normal cup?

 Feeding a baby is both a pleasurable and stressful experience for most parents.
 Especially for the first-time parent who has little knowledge about bottle feeding.
-Though breastfeeding comes naturally for both mother and baby, it may not be the case with bottle feeding.
-It requires a lot of effort and patience on the part of the mother to start bottle feeding the baby.
+In most cases breastfeeding comes naturally for both mother and baby.
+However, it may not be the case with bottle feeding.
+It requires a lot of effort and patience on the part of the mother to start bottle feeding a baby.
 But once the baby gets the hang of a bottle, the next stage is to transition the baby to a sippy cup slowly, followed by a straw cup.
 In this article, we offer a guide to help with this transition!

 What is a Sippy Cup?

 A sippy cup is a small cup, usually made of plastic, and comes with a lid and a spout that lets your baby drink the fluid without spilling it.
 The spout and bottle come in various sizes to suit babies of all age groups.
-Most sippy cups are non-breakable and hence can be handled by babies easily.
+Most sippy cups are non-breakable and hence can be handled easily by babies.

 When to transition from bottles with a teat to sippy cups?